brotatotes/bht-automation/bht gen 3/Luke/Chapter 23/Luke 23 56 bht.md

 # Luke 23:56 Commentary Help Text

 ## BHT:
-The women who followed Jesus diligently purchased and prepared spices before sunset on the day of His burial, knowing the importance of their careful preparation.
-The Gospel accounts dedicate a significant portion to the events of this particular day, underscoring its profound significance in the life of Jesus.
-Their devotion is evident as they adhered to the Sabbath law, resting on that day.
-After patiently waiting, they were ready to anoint Jesus' body with the spices they had prepared.
+On the day of Jesus' burial, the women bought spices to prepare for His burial, ensuring no detail was left unchecked.
+The meticulous account of this day demonstrates its significance, with nearly one-sixth of the Gospel narratives dedicated to it.
+After purchasing the spices, they rested on the Sabbath according to the law, not yet understanding its abolition.
+Only after the Sabbath, they proceeded to anoint Jesus' body with the prepared spices, demonstrating their adherence to the customs of the time.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. 56.]
 They bought their spices&c. in the short time before sunset.

 ### Marvin Vincent:
-1. "It is a significant fact that, reckoning the aggregate space occupied by the four Gospels, nearly one-sixth of the whole amount is occupied with the account of the twenty-four hours beginning with the last supper and ending with the burial of Jesus."
+1. "There is no day in all Bible history narrated with the fulness of that day."
-2. "There is no day in all Bible history narrated with the fulness of that day."
+2. "If we possessed the whole life of Christ, written with the same detail, the record would occupy one hundred and eighty volumes as large as the whole Bible."
-3. "If we possessed the whole life of Christ, written with the same detail, the record would occupy one hundred and eighty volumes as large as the whole Bible."
+3. "It is a significant fact that, reckoning the aggregate space occupied by the four Gospels, nearly one-sixth of the whole amount is occupied with the account of the twenty-four hours beginning with the last supper and ending with the burial of Jesus."

 ### Philip Schaff:
-1. "After they had viewed the grave, they ought (not stated when?) spices, and rested indeed the Sabbath day, according to the law, but when this was over they went with the spices as quickly as possible to the grave."
+1. "The last clause of this verse is to be joined with what follows, so that the resting is not said to have taken place after the preparation of spices."
-2. "The other women, who did not remain at the sepulchre, may have made immediate preparations."
+2. "After they had viewed the grave, they ought (not stated when?) spices, and rested indeed the Sabbath day, according to the law, but when this was over they went with the spices as quickly as possible to the grave."
 3. "On the relation of their purpose to the embalming by Nicodemus, see on Mark 16:1; John 19:39-40."

 ### Archibald T. Robertson: